habitat-sh/core-plans/sql-dmo/README.md

 # sql-dmo

+## As of 2021-06-09, this package is no longer supported or updated.
+Microsoft SQL Server 2005 Backward Compatibility package is no longer maintained by Microsoft.

 SQL Server Distributed Management Objects from the Microsoft SQL Server 2005 Backward Compatibility package.
 This package is used by applications that need to access SQL Server 2005's management object APIs.

 ## Maintainers